zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 Follow along to add code to your security system.

 > Don't want to type?
 All this section's code has been added for you if move to step 3 in your git repo with `git checkout -f step-3`.
 Moving to step one will loose modifications you've made so far.

+> **TIP**
+> You may have to refresh the file tree in the Cloud9 IDE to see the `apps` folder creating by checking out step-3.
+You can do that by Right/CTRL clicking on the file pane and selecting  `Refresh` from the contextual menu.

 ###Creating your first app